tannerdolby/tannerdolby.com/src/writing/using-modules-node.md

 Another file, `file2.js` might contain code for authenticating logged in users.
 This file would have `jsonwebtoken` (JWT) and potentially `bcrypt` to verify users JWT token and compare hashed passwords.

 The great thing about developing with Node.js, is that we can make our code "modular" with the help [modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
-Instead of having one gigantic server file, create modules containing specific functionalities for the server and then export that module into the giant server file.
+Instead of having one gigantic server file, create modules containing specific functionalities for the server and then import that module into the server file.
 Potentially reducing the main files size and making your code more modular.

 <h2 class="post-heading">How to create a module</h2>